Edited by Bettina Baumgärtel

 1750 The 9-year-old draws her first portraits in pastel.

-Arround 1753 First Self-portrait as Singer, Holding a Sheet of Music (Ill.
+Arround 1753 First Self-portrait as a Singer with Sheet Music (Ill.
 12); she takes singing lessons.

 1754-1757 First trip to Italy.
 Based in Milan at the court of Duke Modena d´Este, paints portraits of the Duchess of Modena, Archbishop of Milan Cardinal Pozzobonelli, and the Austrian diplomat Count Karl Joseph von Firmian; makes first copies after Old Masters.

-1.3.1757 After the death of her mother in Milan, she decides not to pursue her singing but to concentrate upon a career as a painter: Self-portrait Hesitating between the Arts of Painting and Music (Ill.
+1.3.1757 After the death of her mother in Milan, she decides not to pursue her singing but to concentrate upon a career as a painter: Self-portrait at the Crossroads between the Arts of Music and Painting (Ill.
 13).
 Father and daughter paint ceiling and wall frescos in the Holy Trinity parish church in Schwarzenberg, the paintress’s only works in fresco.

 1758-60 Portrait commissions in Meersburg and at Neues Schloss Montfort in Tettnang.